angufix/tree/README.md

 # tree
-A simple tree, built dynamically from a json file.
+A simple tree based purely on AngularJs and built dynamically from a json file.

 To start the demo open the project root folder in command line and type
 ```